 I will continue to stand up for equal rights and equal respect for all Americans, regardless of gender identity or sexual orientation.

 Every person deserves a safe workplace and equal employment opportunities and no one should be discriminated against for their sexual orientation or gender identity.
 My efforts are reflected in the Equality Texas “Spirit of Texas” Lifetime Achievement Award for my work fighting for equality and against discrimination.
-I am also a member of the House LGBT Caucus, the largest LGBT Equality Caucus in the history of the U.S. House of Representatives.
+I am also a member of the House Equality Caucus, the largest LGBTQI Equality Caucus in the history of the U.S. House of Representatives.
+As one of the original sponsors of the Equality Act, a bill that would ban discrimination on the basis of sex, sexual orientation, and gender identity, I voted twice to pass the legislation.

 Combatting Sexual and Domestic Violence